Connemara County Galway, Ireland Travel Guide

 Growth in food tours, cooking classes, plus deep culinary experiences for visitors.

 Always check opening hours, specifically in more compact villages, as these could potentially vary seasonally.
-It is good to book in advance for dinner during peak times.
+It is good to make a reservation in advance for dinner during peak times.